Envelope of mid-planes of a surface and some classical notions of affine differential geometry: Some classical concepts in affine differential geometry

-\begin{proposition} The center of the Moutard's quadric of a tangent $T$ coincides with the center of affine curvature of the intersection $\gamma$ of the plane generated by $T$ and $s(T)$ with the surface. \end{proposition} \begin{proof} We may assume that $T=(1,0)$.
+\begin{proposition} The center of the Moutard's quadric of a tangent $T$ coincides with the center of affine curvature of the intersection $\gamma$ of the plane generated by $T$ and $s(T)$ with the surface. \end{proposition} \begin{proof} We may assume that $S$ is the graph of $f$ given by equation \eqref{eq:GraphS}, $p_0=(0,0,0)$ and $T=(1,0)$.
 The plane generated by $T$ and $s(T)$ has equation $y+2f_{2,1}z=0$.
 Thus, it follows from equation \eqref{eq:proj} that the projection of $\gamma$ in the $xz$ plane is given by

 From appendix \ref{app1}, the affine curvature is given $\mu=-4(5f_{3,0}^2-2f_{4,0}+f_{2,1}^2)$.
 Thus the affine center of curvature at the origin is given by

 which coincides with formula \eqref{eq:CenterMoutard}. \end{proof}